Klingebeil/homepage/wiki/Better Work/07-internal-coms-tools.md

 - Meetings in a distributed environment became more formalized and structured. **Unstructured, free-floating communication almost vanished completely** and with it the exchange of topics, information, and ideas not tied to the work at hand.
 - The collaboration in teams got better up thanks to this formalized approach but suffered across team or department borders.
 - **Individual workers fear their work might become invisible** and thus their careers may suffer without the ability to show off projects or network with higher-ups and peers.
 (This problem is especially pronounced for new higher of young workers.)
-- „work time“ in a distributed and remote team might also become fractured even with workers located within the same timezone, country of even city.
+- **„work time“ in a distributed and remote team tends to fracture even with workers located within the same timezone**, country of even city.
 Housework, children, private tasks and even hobbies tend to collide with the time allocated to work — without impacting productivity but availability.

 ![](/img/wiki/remote-timetable.png)